-(1825 Andelys – 1891 Paris) Little Darling.
-A charming, delicately colored portrait of a young girl in a tender, white, closely-fitted dress, gently holding a cat in her arms and gazing softly and directly at the viewer.
-This subtly artificial work is by Chaplin, whose motif the artist often depicted, including a variant with a dog.
-Trained by Michel-Martin Drolling, Chaplin initially created landscapes, but later devoted himself to so-called salon painting in the tradition of works by François Boucher (1703–1770).
-Oil, canvas mounted on panel; signed; 54.7 cm x 37.7 cm.
+(1825 Andelys – 1891 Paris) Little Pet.
+A charming, delicately colored portrait of a young girl in a soft, white, form-fitting dress, tenderly holding a cat in her arms and gazing sweetly and directly at the viewer.
+This is a finely crafted work by Chaplin, a motif the artist often depicted, including a variant with a dog.
+Trained by Michel-Martin Drölling, Chaplin initially created landscapes but later devoted himself to so-called salon painting in the tradition of works by François Boucher (1703-1770).
+Oil on canvas mounted on panel; signed; 54.7 cm x 37.7 cm.
 In a frame.

 Unknown Author